 All community lounges and kitchens inside the residence halls will be open and available for use.

 St. Anne’s kitchens will be temporarily closed during regular cleanings by ABLE staff.
 Residents must wait until the kitchen is clean and available to enter the space.

 Elevators and Stairways

-Public drinking water supplies are safe to drink, however the surfaces around the fountains including the spout, button/leaver and nozzles could pose a risk for the transmission of COVID-19 and other germs.
+Public drinking fountains and water supplies will be accessible for 2021-2022.
 Please be mindful of not placing your water bottle directly on the devices when using the water bottle fillers that are attached to the water fountains.

 Please refrain from pouring anything into the machines.

 Vending machines will be stocked, based upon supply availability, and available for use for the 2021-2022 academic year.

 Laundry facilities will be open and available for usage.

 Restrooms will have regular cleaning services provided in compliance with CDC and SFDPH guidelines.